soapiestwaffles/rails-language-manager/README.md

 # Language Manager for Ruby on Rails

+A web-based language file editor for Ruby-On-Rails projects

 ## Running

 * Make sure rbenv is configured for this version of Ruby.